 Brittany, located in the north-west region of France is the one area which I had never visited, so my recent trip took me there but I only spent 6 days.
 Only 6 days in Brittany?
 It worked out well because I only did the central region and I was splitting my 18 day trip into two parts: Brittany and Provence.
 In this week’s post, I share my itinerary in Brittany and it covers some of my favourite hotels, sights and food finds.
+A map of the key sites is at the end.

 While I paid for all my meals, accommodations, and transportation, this post does contain affiliate links.
 If you make a booking, I do earn a commission on each booking, at no cost to you.
 It helps support the running of this website and I do appreciate your help.